pydicom/pynetdicom/docs/tutorials/create_scp.rst

     ae.start_server(("127.0.0.1", 11112), block=True, evt_handlers=handlers)

-We've modified the handler to write the preamble and prefix to file, encode and write the file meta information elements using *pydicom's* :func:`~pydicom.filewriter.write_file_meta_info` function, then finally write the encoded dataset using the :attr:`raw dataset
+We've modified the handler to use :meth:`~pynetdicom.events.Event.encoded_dataset`, which writes the preamble, prefix, file meta information elements and the :attr:`raw dataset<dimse_primitives.C_STORE.DataSet>` received in the C-STORE request directly to file.
+If you need separate access to the raw encoded dataset then you can get it via the ``event.request.DataSet`` attribute.
-<dimse_primitives.C_STORE.DataSet>` received directly from the C-STORE
-request via the ``event.request`` attribute.

 The second change we've made is to demonstrate how extra parameters can be passed to the handler by binding using a 3-tuple rather than a 2-tuple.
 The